 Sensors calibrated according to the (B) version of the equation should be labelled as such, so if the sensor has no label it probably uses the original equation.
-However, there is always the possibility that this label was not applied or is now missing; for example, older sensors returned to the manufacturer to be recalibrated will be
+However, there is always the possibility that this label was not applied or is now missing; for example, older sensors returned to the manufacturer to be recalibrated will be processed using the (B) equation, and may not be re-labelled.
+The most reliable way to determine which equation applies is to check the most recent calibration certificate from the manufacturer.

-It is obviously important that the correct equation is used by the logger, which requires the correct channel type to be set in the logger's configuration (see the channel command, and the Section Supported Channel
+It is obviously important that the correct equation is used by the logger, which requires the correct channel type to be set in the logger's configuration (see the channel command, and the Section Supported Channel Types).

-Types).
 The (B) version of the equation described in this example requires channel type 'doxy08'.
 If you believe that the logger configuration is not correct for your sensor, please contact RBR Ltd for assistance.